BenGothard/dunjy-krawl/README.md

 people and monsters instead of plain squares.
 It now includes multiple levels that loop endlessly, increasing difficulty each time you clear all stages.

+The start screen now proclaims **"Dunjy Krawl: Epic Quest"**, inviting players to embark on an unforgettable adventure as soon as they load the page.

 ## GitHub Pages
 The repository is configured with a GitHub Actions workflow that publishes the contents of the `main` branch to GitHub Pages.
 Once the repository owner